beeware/mobile-forge/README.rst

       name: blis
       version: 0.4.1

-If this doesn't result in a successful build, it will likely be for one of 3 reasons:
+If this doesn't result in a successful build, it will likely be for one of the following
+reasons:

 1. **The build process has a dependency on a system library**.
 For example, Pillow has a dependency on ``libjpeg``. ``libjpeg`` isn't available on PyPI; but it *is* possible